AgenaTrader/AgenaIndicator-documentation/sources/indicators_oscillators.md

 ##Pivot Points
 ### Description
-Pivot Points are based on the price zone approach developed by Dr. Bruce Gould, which has been refined over the years.
-While the price zones were originally calculated based on the price developments of the last 2-3 years, the practical concept of pivot points is based on the calculation of price zones in the daily chart, with the previous day’s periods as the basis.
-The aim is to define price levels that can be used as potential resistance (R1..R3) or support zones (S1..S3).
-The indicator can be calculated using the following methods:
-Classic, Floor, Woodie, Camarilla, Fibonacci.
-The calculatory steps are outlined below.
+This indicator, based on the price zone approach invented by Dr. Bruce Gould, has been honed over the years.
+In the beginning, the price zones were calculated using the price developments of the last 2-3 years.
+Nowadays, however, the practical concept of pivot points is taken from the calculation of price zones in the daily chart, using the previous day’s periods as the basis.
+The goal hereby is to determine price levels that one could use as potential resistance zones (R1..R3) or support zones (S1..S3).
+The following methods can be used to calculate the indicator: Classic, Floor, Woodie, Camarilla, Fibonacci.
 The Classic and Floor methods are often wrongly named within literature, which is why in AgenaTrader you will find that the Classic method is labeled as “Floor” and vice versa.
-The indicator shows the pivot points for intraday charts, and the “ShowPrices” parameter allows you to display the price on the levels.
-The “DaysBack” parameter allows you to set the number of periods in the past that should be used for the calculation.
-The line coloring can be defined manually.
+The indicator displays the pivot points for intraday charts, and the parameter “ShowPrices” allows you to display the price on the levels.
+The parameter “DaysBack” allows you to set the number of periods in the past that should be used for the calculation.
+The line coloring can be defined manually

 ### Interpretation
 Traders prefer to sell above the resistance lines 1 & 2 (e.g. to build up short positions), and to start building up tactical long positions at the support lines.